ale-seme/POI_Finder_App/README.md

 const API_KEY = 'your-api-key-here';

-Run the App
+-Run the App
-Start the app using Expo:
+-Start the app using Expo:

 expo start

 A development server will start, and a QR code will appear in the terminal or browser.